 For me, it arises in challenging situations where you feel like all the bad luck happen simultaneously and there’s no one to help you.
 It’s during those days that you wish you’re with someone.
 Unfortunately, at some point, the situation gets the best of you.
 (One situation for me was on my trip to Luxembourg, where I was left by the last train on a cold, rainy night.
 You can read about it here.)

-And there also days when you it’s hard to meet people.
+And there are days when it’s hard for you to meet people.

 Perhaps, you’re in the wrong place or maybe you’re with the wrong crowd.
 There are just some days when it’s really hard to make a connection even if you’re surrounded with a lot of people.